Yoon Bo-hyun: Awards

 Science and Technology Societies (1995), the Best Paper Award from the Korean Society for Obstetrics and Gynecology (1995), and the Award for Research Excellence of the International Society for Perinatal Obstetricians (1996).

-He also achieved the Awards for Research Excellence of the Society for Maternal-Fetal Medicine (1999), the Best Researcher Award from the Seoul National University Hospital (1999), Namyang Academic Award from the Korean Society of Perinatology (2009), Bumsuk Prize from Bumsuk Academic Scholarship Foundation (2012), and the Prize of the Korea Science & Technology Award (2012).
+He also achieved the Awards for Research Excellence of the Society for Maternal-Fetal Medicine (1999), the Best Researcher Award from the Seoul National University Hospital (1999), Namyang Academic Award from the Korean Society of Perinatology (2009), Bumsuk Prize from Bumsuk Academic Scholarship Foundation (2012), and the Top Scientist and Technologist Award of Korea (2012).